About

 This is where you input your diagram code.
 Refer to the next section for more details on the document structure.

-If a syntax error is found by the editor, It will be shown next to the line number:
+If a syntax error is found by the editor, it will be shown next to the line number:

 Render